 ctcMetaName (cellId) |

-Returns the META name given to the specified cell, or undefined (value 0) otherwise. |
+Returns the META name given to the specified cell, or undefined (value 0) otherwise.
+This can be used to check that a meta name has been defined, by passing in a name and expecting the same name back. |

 ctcMetaData (cellid) |